ocoffey/csc-211-su18/labs/lab-01/readme.md

 The above code accomplishes the same thing twice.
 It sets `number` to the first element of our array by dereferencing the array pointer at its first position.
 The syntax to dereference the array is `[]` in the case of the first example, and `*` in the case of the second.

-> **Question 9:** Step through the code once, pausing at line `37`.
+> **Question 9:** At this point, you should be paused at line `37`.
 Inspect the value of `number`.
 What is its value?
 To get the memory address of `number` type `&number` in "Watch Expressions".
 What is the address of `number`?
 Step through the code once again, pausing at line `40`.
 Inspect the value of `number` again, what is its value?
 Did the value of `number` change?
 Why or why not?
 Get the memory address of `number` again?
 Did the value change?

 Now that we know that an array pointer simply points to the first element in the array, let's examine how we traverse the array to access it elements.
 Let's print out the memory address of the first two elements in `numberPtr`.
 To do this we will simultaneously dereference the array element and get its memory address using the `&` operator as shown in the next question.